Gabriella439/slides/nix-derivation/slides.md

 I will translate `make` idioms to Nix idioms and compare and contrast the two

+You can leverage your intuition for `make` to better understand Nix

 **By the end of this talk you should be able to translate a `Makefile` to Nix**

 # Overview